The third NJ Cannabis Regulatory Commission (CRC) focused on cannabis social equity applicants and cannabis license issues raised by the public.

-  Jason Bacon said that in the past, his home was raided by police in a violent fashion where they found immature plants and some cannabis.
+Jason Bacon said his home was violently raided by the police.
+They found immature plants and some cannabis.
 As a result, he was denied bail and held in jail for 365 days.
 Bacon explained he is still out on bail and has lingering legal issues, as does his girlfriend, who was at his home when it was raided.
 The government took all his money as well.

 Legalization didn’t expunge such charges.

-He wants to apply for a license as well.
+He wants to apply for a cannabis license as well.

-Barker asked Starling if adult-use New Jersey cannabis should be delayed ensuring the industry is just.
+Barker asked Starling if adult-use New Jersey cannabis should be delayed, ensuring the industry is just.
 Starling said they should not necessarily delay the program but start on a smaller business level.
-Barker pressed his idea that a delay could create a better framework, and Starling agreed to a delay.
+Barker proposed that a delay could create a better framework, and Starling agreed to a delay.

-“We shouldn’t think bigger means better,” CBD store owner Carl Burwell Jr. said, noting Barker’s dichotomy.
+“We shouldn’t think bigger means better,” CBD store owner Carl Burwell Jr. said, noting Barker’s issues of speed versus justice.

 “It’s my firm belief we’re underestimating the cannabis community, and the legacy market has been doing it for 50 years,” he said.
 Burwell advocated they approve microbusinesses quickly.